 Wires and gel electrodes are easiest to find sold for TENS devices, but will allow tDCS, though only in areas that are hairless.

-E1,E2: gel electrode pads (of this type)
+E1,E2: gel electrode pads (also sold for TENS units)

 Perfboard is best for assembling this circuit permanently.